 Red River Gorge

-Ah, the Red.
+Yay, the Red!
 Home of sport climbing in the southern midwest, and one of the best collections of crags on the east coast.
 The name is appropriate: red sandstone, and significantly easy grading.
-It's the place to go for your first outdoor lead- the routes are similar to the types of difficulty you might find inside a gym.
+Lot of jugs, lot of pockets, and mostly overhanging jumpy sporty fun.
+I adore the gymnastic style of climbing that prevails here, and it's a great ego lift to grit your teeth training at the New, then send at the Red.
+It's also the place to go for your first outdoor lead- the routes are similar to the types of difficulty you might find inside a gym, with the close bolting and frequent crowds.
 Muir Valley is especially friendly, thanks to the work done by the RRGCC.
-Free clipsticks, paved trails, metal plates with the route name in grade?
-Although I find it a step too far, the hordes of new climbers that descent upon the Red every season must feel welcome.
-As a new climber, I greatly appreciated the carseat.
+Free clipsticks, paved trails, metal plates with the route name and grade.
+Because of this friendliness, the red is known for the hordes of gym-to-craggers that descent upon rural Kentucky every fall.
+It wasn't so long ago that I was a begginner, so I'm sure they all appeciate the training wheels.

 One huge downside of the Red is the traffic.
 Holy shit, this place is popping.
 Good thing if you want to meet people, bad thing if you want to get on anything.
 No mention of the Red is complete without a visit to Miguel's Pizza, a gear shop/pizzaria/campground and central hub of the climbing community.
 Every annoying climbing bro from Maine to Michigan has that stupid shirt with the creepy smiling man on the back.
 (Including me. and who tf is that creepy smiling man?
 For the longest time, I thought he was just some kind of cryptic entity, vagabond of evil, but it turns out he's just the pretty normal guy that runs the joint.)
 Unlike the NRG, you'll find that climbing is the THING here, the main thing and the only thing.
 Though there's also an interesting history hidden underneath all these well polished rocks, specifically artifacts of prehistoric occupancy by indigenous people, beginning with the Paleoindian period.
 Rock shelters hiding plant materials and other relics, such as woven mats and leather moccasins that stay well-preserved in the dry, nitrate-rich soils found in rock shelters.
 Despite my dissapointment in the heavy traffic these ecosystems experience, I think it's a good thing that climbing is becoming more accessible.
 And in the end, these routes are gorgeous and top notch.
 You haven't experienced the best a crag can be unless you've tried red sandstone, the way it flows and bends creates some of the best climbing you can find, like living pieces of art.
-I like the red a lot, but unfortunately I live at the new.
-Why would I drive three hours for world class climbing when I could just walk outside?
-Despite this, I hope to be able to get to know the Red better in the future.
+I like the red a lot, but unfortunately the only times I've lived near the red were when I lived at the new.
+Why would I drive three hours and wait in line for world class climbing when I could just walk outside, ya know?
+Despite this, I hope to be better acquainted with the Red in the future.
+Maybe I'll go through a sport climbing phase when I break my legs trad climbing!

 notable routes